 By Steven Hoeffner, PhD; Timothy Pruett; Breanne Przestrzelski, MS; Brian Kaluf, CP; Nikki Hooks, CO; Katelyn Ragland; Shannon Hall; Kyle Walker; Dan Ballard, CPed; and John DesJardins, PhD

 During the 2016 Olympic Games in Rio de Janeiro, many of the athletes competed wearing custom 3D-printed athletic shoes, and researchers are developing new applications for 3D printing technology every day.
+Such a development would never have been possible without the fourth industrial revolution.
+A question that is often posed is what is the fourth industrial revolution and its a rather important one too.
+This is something that everyone should be aware of.
 3D printing technology holds great potential for creating custom devices that interface with the human body, including custom foot orthoses.
 But the feasibility and cost-benefit ratio associated with investing in these novel technologies and equipment must be better understood for 3D printing technology to bridge the gap between R&D and clinical practice.

 The Orthotix research group at Clemson University in South Carolina has focused on the feasibility of 3D printing while innovating new approaches to create custom foot orthoses for persons with diabetes.
 Students at Clemson have demonstrated the structural viability of the rapid fabrication of custom foot orthoses using 3D-printed ultraviolet (UV)-cured resin materials.1 However, the cost to fabricate orthoses using UV-cured resin printers is significantly more than the cost of traditional orthoses.
 Orthoses printed with 3D printing technology cost about $300 to $400 per pair compared with $60 to $80 for traditional orthoses.1